Neal Ashkanasy: Research

+His work argues that emotions are not just "noise" in the workplace but are fundamental to understanding employee performance, leadership effectiveness, and organizational culture.

+Additionally, Ashkanasy has conducted extensive research on ethical decision-making, organizational culture, and the integration of neuroscience into management research.

 Publications

 Ashkanasy has published over 300 journal articles and book chapters and is author or co-author of over 300 conference papers.
 His research interests include emotions in the workplace, leadership and leader-member relations, organizational and national culture, and ethics in organizational behavior.

-According to Google Scholar, his work has been cited more than 33,000 times.
+According to Google Scholar, his work has been cited more than 45,000 times.

 Ashkanasy served from 2007 to 2014 as editor-in-chief of the Journal of Organizational Behavior.
 From 2004 to 2008, he was associate editor of the Academy of Management Learning and Education.
 From 2011 to 2014, he served as associate editor of the Academy of Management Review.
 He is currently a member of the editorial board of Emotion Review (action editor) and book series editor of Research on Emotion in Organizations, published by Emerald Group Publishing.

 Awards and honours

 Ashkanasy received a Medal of the Order of Australia (OAM) in 2017 "for service to tertiary education, to psychology, and to the community".